Plugin creation guide#

 plugins:

-source: https://github.com/your-org/your-plugin
+source: https://github.com/your-org/sample-plugin

 deployments:

-plugin: duplicate-environment
+plugin: sample-plugin

 script).